dmitriz/aligna/opinionated/rules-js.md

 ## 📁 Folder Structure

-- Use `scripts/` for all one-off or maintenance scripts (e.g., setup, cleanup).
+- Use `scripts/` for all maintenance scripts (e.g., setup, cleanup).
 - Use `src/` for reusable, testable code modules.
 - Use `.secrets/` for configuration files containing sensitive data.